4 Cybersecurity Budget Management Tips

 And now for the elephant in the room: budget allocation.
 Experienced SOC analysts require a six-figure salary.
 But that is academic given that there is such a shortage of precisely these kinds of people.

 There may, however, be a workaround.
-Many organisations may have pockets of budget floating around in IT departments that CISOs can use for tech deployment, training and hiring.
+Many organizations may have pockets of budget floating around in IT departments that CISOs can use for tech deployment, training and hiring.

 Look for shelf ware: it’s more common than you think for procurement departments to keep paying support maintenance fees for products the company no longer uses.
 A CISO could do an inventory of no-longer-in-use contracts and claim that budget as their own.
 And not just in security.